How to Find Orphan Pages On Your Site (Advanced Guide 2026)

 • Category links and so on

-If an article or a page on your website is important to you, you should definitely add links to that page from other relevant pages on your site to make Google to first index that page and rank it afterwards.
+If an article or a page on your website is essential to you, you should definitely add links to that page from other relevant pages on your site to make Google index that page first and rank it afterwards.

-Dead end pages are also similar to orphan pages as they become a dead end and leave your website visitors with nothing to do next and nowhere to go.
+Dead-end pages are also similar to orphan pages as they become a dead end and leave your website’s visitors with nothing to do next and nowhere to go.

-• Author pages (make sure to include links to either about us page or other important pages on your site instead of just putting some information about the author in author pages, that way you can avoid dead end pages)
+• Author pages (make sure to include links to either the about us page or other important pages on your site instead of just putting some information about the author in author pages, so that you can avoid dead-end pages)

-How to Find And Fix Orphan Pages On Your Website?
-3 Ways
+How to Find and Fix Orphan Pages on Your Website (3 Proven Methods)

-To find and fix these pages on your website, you need to have access to few SEO tools such as:
+To find and fix these pages on your website, you need to have access to a few SEO tools, such as:

 • Semrush